Lumorti/partyScreen/README.md

 ### Screenshots

 The voting screen people see on their phones.
-This automatically refreshes whenever there are new song choices.
+This automatically refreshes whenever there are new song choices:

 ![screenshot of voting screen](https://raw.githubusercontent.com/Lumorti/partyScreen/master/voting.png)

-The screen that should be put up on the TV showing the current voting progress.
+The screen that should be put up on the TV showing the current voting progress:

 ![screenshot of votes screen](https://raw.githubusercontent.com/Lumorti/partyScreen/master/screen.png)

 ### Setup